maxmind/GeoIP2-dotnet/README.md

     // "Timeout": 3000,

     // Optionally set host. "geolite.info" will use the GeoLite2
-    // web service instead of GeoIP2.
+    // web service instead of GeoIP2. "sandbox.maxmind.com" will use the
+    // Sandbox GeoIP2 web service instead of the production GeoIP2 web
+    // service.
     //
     // "Host": "geolite.info"
   },